What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Exposure to weather

-Impact from the accident can cause goods to be crushed or broken by another vehicle.
+Impact from an accident can cause goods to be crushed or broken by another vehicle.
 It’s possible that a crash could also result in liquid items spilling from a container.
 Finally, damage can occur after an accident if freight is exposed to the weather.
-This is especially relevant for refrigerated cargo.
+This is especially relevant if a reefer trailer holding perishable items stops working.

-Unfortunately, trucking accidents are fairly common and have been rising over the past few years despite efforts are increasing safety procedures.
+Unfortunately, trucking accidents are fairly common and have been fluctuating over the past few years despite efforts are increasing safety procedures.

 While the data may not include stats on damaged cargo resulting from accidents, it provides a solid reason to make sure items are well packaged.